AuroraLS3/Fullstack-webdev-course/part1/README.md

-# Answers to Week 1
+# Answers to Part 1

 ### 1.1 - 1.5